PinkyWhale/IntechMom-team9-backend/README.md

 - Prepare the environment variables by generating .env file just as .env.sample file
 - npm start

+## Dev Execution

+- npm run dev
+- ctrl + C to exit
 <br />

+## Info

+.env.sample is the sample about .env
+At first you need create a .env file and set it

 ## [Environment Variables](#environment-variables)